peiche/cover/README.txt

 == Changelog ==

+= 1.7.6 =
+* Removed all references to Bower.
+* Updated to TGM Plugin Activation 2.5.1.
+* Updated to Unslider 2.0.

 = 1.7.5 =
 * Updated to Font Awesome 4.6.
 * Updated styles for Aesop Story Engine 1.7.5.